Lexus presented its vision for future safety with the all-new Lexus LS at the Frankfurt Motor Show.

-The all-new Lexus LS flagship saloon, scheduled for launch at the end of this year, aims to achieve world-leading safety performance by combining two advanced Lexus safety systems: Lexus Safety System + and the new Lexus Safety System + A.
+Scheduled for launch at the end of this year, the flagship saloon aims to achieve world-leading safety performance by combining two advanced Lexus safety systems: Lexus Safety System + and the new Lexus Safety System + A.

 Lexus’s ultimate aim is the elimination of traffic casualties, and the technologies previewed below for the new LS* represent a significant step towards achieving this ambition.